Tunnelsats/tunnelsats/README.md

   externalip={vpnIP}:{vpnPort} #these infos are provided at the end of the setup.sh script

   [Tor]
-  # set steamisolation to 'false' if it's currently set 'true'. if it's not set at all, just leave it out
+  # set streamisolation to 'false' if currently set 'true'. if not set at all, just leave it out
   tor.streamisolation=false
   tor.skip-proxy-for-clearnet-targets=true
   ```